-- Ensure that staff listen and understand when parents express concerns about their child's development, as well as listening to any concerns raised by children themselves. - Monitor and review the progress and development of all children throughout the early vears. - Use its best endeavours to make sure that a child with SEND gets the support they need.
+- Ensure that staff listen and understand when parents express concerns about their child's development, as well as listening to any concerns raised by children themselves. - Monitor and review the progress and development of all children throughout the early vears. - Use its best endeavours to make sure that a child with SEND gets the support they need. - Ensure that children with SEND engage in the activities of school alongside children who do not have SEND. - Designate a teacher to be the SENCO. - Provide information for parents on how it supports children with SEND. - Prepare a report on the:

-- Ensure that children with SEND engage in the activities of school alongside children who do not have SEND. - Provide information for parents on how it supports children with SEND. - Prepare a report on the: - Implementation of SEND policy and procedures. - Arrangements for the admission of children with SEND. - Steps being taken to prevent children with SEND from being treated less favourably than others. - Facilities provided to enable access to the school for children with SEND. - Accessibility plan showing how it plans to improve access over time. - Inform parents when the school makes special educational provision for their child. - Follow a graduated approach to assessing, planning, implementing, and reviewing provision and progress the 'assess, plan, do, review' cycle.
+- Implementation of SEND policy and procedures. - Arrangements for the admission of children with SEND. - Steps being taken to prevent children with SEND from being treated less favourably than others. - Facilities provided to enable access to St. Wilfrid's for children with SEND. - Accessibility plan showing how it plans to improve access over time. - Inform parents when St. Wilfrid's makes special educational provision for their child. - Follow a graduated approach to assessing, planning, implementing, and reviewing provision and progress the 'assess, plan, do, review' cycle.